YangChungntu/Replication_code/README.md

 - Run ZI_uniform.ipynb for results in Table 9, Raw 7 (Uniform)
   - simulation_output_unform.dta will be created.

-2. data visualization
+2. Data visualization
 - Run viz.Rmd for all the figures in the report.
   - packages_functions.R helps packege setting and contains functions for viz.Rmd

-The folder "data" contains data needed in viz.Rmd.
-Three DTA files, "market_large_configurations.dta", "market_aggregate_large.dta", and "market_aggregate_large.dta" are processed version of data from Lin et al. All other data are ZI simulation results that can be generate using our code.
+3. Data process
+- Run market_large.do to create the DTA file, market_large_configurations.dta.
+This file can be found in the folder "data" as well.
+  - Runing this do file requires the DTA file, market.dta from Lin et al on OSF (https://osf.io/3grmn/)
+- Two other DTA files, market_aggregate_large.dta and market_aggregate_large.dta, are created using the code from Lin et al.

 Refferences:
 http://people.brandeis.edu/~blebaron/classes/agentfin/GodeSunder.html